StackVista/stackstate-docs/stackpacks/integrations/zabbix.md

        username: <username> # Admin
        password: <password> # zabbix
      ```
-2. [Restart StackState Agent V2](../../setup/agent/about-stackstate-agent.md#deployment) to publish the configuration changes.
+2. [Restart Rancher Observability Agent V2](../../setup/agent/about-stackstate-agent.md#deployment) to publish the configuration changes.
-3. Once the Agent is restarted, wait for the Agent to collect the data and send it to StackState.
+3. Once the Agent is restarted, wait for the Agent to collect the data and send it to Rancher Observability.

 ## Release notes

 **Zabbix StackPack v3.2.0 (2021-09-22)**

-* Feature: Support StackState Common tags
+* Feature: Support Rancher Observability Common tags

 **Zabbix StackPack v3.1.1 \(2021-04-12\)**